 For safe suctioning, it’s important to choose an appropriately sized catheter.
 While there are no absolute contraindications for suctioning the airway, hypoxia and bradycardia can increase the risk.
 It is important to weigh the risks and benefits while monitoring patients for signs of complications.

 Providers must also be mindful of how individual factors can complicate suctioning.
 Consider the following:

-Many injuries cannot be predicted.
-Don’t assume that a patient’s low-risk status means they won’t experience complications.
+- Many injuries cannot be predicted.
+Don’t assume a patient’s low-risk status means they won’t experience complications.

-The more information you have about a patient, the better equipped you will be to make sound decisions and monitor for complications.
+You’ll be equipped to make better decisions the more information you have about a patient.
 If a loved one is nearby, ask them about the patient’s respiratory history as you prepare the equipment.
-It’s also important to ask about allergies, recent medical history such as infections, and whether the patient has any cognitive deficits that may undermine their ability to understand or comply with treatment.
+It’s also important to ask about allergies, recent medical history such as infections, and whether the patient has cognitive deficits that may undermine their ability to understand or comply with treatment.

-First responders face high-stress days that may cause them to spend their nights second-guessing themselves.
-Amid the chaos of injured patients and panicked loved ones, your adrenaline will be pumping and your critical thinking skills may not operate at peak capacity.
+First responders face high-stress days that can cause them to spend their nights second-guessing themselves.
+Amid the chaos of injured patients and panicked loved ones, your adrenaline will pump, and your critical thinking skills may not operate at peak capacity.
 It’s not enough to read a textbook and assume you’ll be ready.

-Training and drilling airway management skills can compensate for the inevitable skill decline that occurs in moments of high stress.
-Especially if your agency only rarely uses medical suction, you must regularly conduct training sessions on how to suction a wide range of patients, including the elderly, children, people with cognitive disabilities, and patients with mobility impairments.
+Training and drilling airway management skills can compensate for the inevitable skill decline that occurs in moments of high stress, especially if your agency only rarely uses medical suction.
+You must regularly conduct training sessions on suctioning a wide range of patients, including the elderly, children, people with cognitive disabilities, and patients with mobility impairments.